JannisX11/blockbench-plugins/plugins/easy_model_entities/src/resources/readme.md

 Movement and behavior come from a fixed set of presets built into the mod — wandering, swimming, flying, standing still and so on.
 The preset was chosen at export time.

 Animations are played from the clips in the Blockbench project.
-The mod recognises these names:
+These names play automatically:

 | Clip     | When it plays        |
 |----------|----------------------|